8 Sights in Sanlúcar de Barrameda, Spain (with Map and Images)

 Show sight on map

-It is an old fort of the seventeenth century that is located on the coast of Sanlúcar de Barrameda, Andalusia, Spain.
+It is an old fort from the seventeenth century that is located on the coast of Sanlúcar de Barrameda.
 It was declared an Asset of Cultural Interest with the legal typology of monument on June 25, 1985.

 Wikipedia: Baluarte de San Salvador (ES)